HOW EXERCISE HELPS YOUR MENTAL HEALTH

 If low-intensity exercise is your preference, know that mindfulness-based activities like yoga and tai chi, which help reduce symptoms of anxiety and depression, are likely to deliver more mental health benefits than walking.
 And wherever possible, get social with your exercise.
 Research shows those who do team sports, cycling, and aerobic or gym exercise report 20 percent fewer “poor mental health” days per month.

-The ideal amount and frequency of exercise
+The ideal amount of exercise to boost mental health

 It’s no surprise that frequently exercising between three and five times a week will more significantly reduce depressive symptoms than if you just tick off one workout a week.
 However, more exercise is not always better.
 Experts have identified a U-shaped curve, indicating poorer mental health amongst those who exercise less than three times a week, and those who exercise more than five times a week.